March 12, 2020

 Written by guest blogger: Shawn Teasley

-Hello readers, I am Shawn, a Denver freelancer working in social media management, strategy, and content creation.
+Hello readers, I am Shawn, a Denver social media strategist and owner of Social Tonic.
 I geek out in social calendaring, identifying customer avatars, and the trial and error aspect of engaging with audiences.
 Feel free to connect with me using the link above.